 Unless otherwise determined by the Committee, each regularly scheduled meeting will conclude with an executive session that excludes members of management.
-To foster open communication, the Committee will meet periodically with management, personnel in charge of the internal audit function (if any) and the Auditors in separate executive sessions.
-From time to time, or when requested by the Board, the Chairperson of the Committee will report to the Board.
+As part of its responsibility to foster open communication, the Committee will meet periodically with management, personnel in charge of the internal audit function and the Auditors in separate executive sessions.
+From time to time, or when requested by the Board, the Chair of the Committee will report to the Board.

-The Committee will maintain written minutes of its meetings and regularly report to the Board on its actions and recommendations.
-The Committee may act by unanimous written consent; when it does so, those actions will be filed in the minute book.
+The Committee will maintain written minutes of its meeting and regularly report to the Board on its actions and recommendations.
+The Committee may act by unanimous written consent (which may include electronic consent); when it does so, those actions will be filed in the minute book.